Is your Child’s School (Black) Family Friendly?

 Please take these questions back to your School Site Councils, Parent Teacher Organizations and other parent communities in the hopes that we can raise each others awareness of the ways we can make Black families and students feel valued and visible in our schools.
 I recognize that some of my readers may also reside in districts OUTSIDE of San Francisco.
 Feel free to customize these questions, copy it, rework it to fit your educational context.
 And, if you see ways to improve upon this tool, or to adapt it to other underrepresented populations please share your ideas in the comments below.

 Does any of this make sense for you?
+What are some black family friendly questions you can think of to ask your school?
 Share your thoughts below!